-Vegetation type Frequency tolerated Intensity tolerated Significance of area (size) burnt Preferred season Mangrove & samphire N/A N/A N/A Not flammable Rainforest Very low/never Very low/no fire Any fire is likely to be detrimental All fire should be treated as probably detrimental Perennial obligate seeders Infrequent some individuals of many species survive very cool burns Important to species that must recolonise Eg. mistletoes Variable Stem re- sprouters Frequent but need some longer fire-free periods.
-Hot fires but a regime should include a range Important to species that must recolonise Eg. some fauna Regime should include a range Root re- sprouters Frequent but a regime should include a range Hot fires but a regime should include a range Important to species that must recolonise Eg. some fauna Regime should include a range Annuals Frequent but a regime should include a range Hot fires but a regime should include a range Important to species that must recolonise Eg. some fauna Important to species composition.
-Eg cane grass invasion
+Vegetation type Frequency tolerated Intensity tolerated Significance of area (size) burnt Preferred season Mangrove & samphire N/A N/A N/A Not flammable Rainforest Very low/never Very low/no fire Any fire is likely to be detrimental Burning not recommended Perennial obligate seeders Infrequent Some individuals of many species survive very cool burns Important to species that must recolonise eg. mistletoes Variable Stem re- sprouters Frequent but need some longer fire-free periods.
+Hot fires but a regime should include a range Important to species that must recolonise eg. some fauna Regime should include a range Root re- sprouters Frequent but a regime should include a range Hot fires but a regime should include a range Important to species that must recolonise eg. some fauna Regime should include a range Annuals Frequent but a regime should include a range Hot fires but a regime should include a range Important to species that must recolonise eg. some fauna Important to species composition. eg cane grass invasion